 April 2010 saw the formal launch in Nairobi of the Vipingo Ridge a golf resort development at Vipingo north of Mombasa.
 It is similar to Great Rift Lodge, and is situated on 2,500 acres carved off a sisal estate Rea Vipingo and comprises two world-class golf courses and the real estate villas, some still available to buy.

 The development Chairman spoke (on behalf of other directors unable to attend because of the Iceland Ireland Volcano & flight shutdown) about plans to build two world-class golf courses here – one of which (Baobab) has been open since last year and played by many, the other will be ready in June.
 They were built through trying times including the 2007 election violence and the 2008-9 global credit crisis, but he says they never compromised in quality.
 The courses were designed by 1988 Kenya Open Champion David Jones.

-Villas range from 2-bedrooms (150m2) of about 20 million (now ~$260,000), 3 bedroom (200m2) of about 25 million (now ~$325k) and 4-bedrooms (250m2) of about 28 million (~$363k), can be fully-furnished for rental purposes, and all are positioned on terraces to give views of the golf course and the (distant) sea.
-They are low density of about 4 villas on one acre build in Swahili/Arabic design, and membership to the golf club and a private beach club is included.
+Villas range from 2-bedrooms (150m2) of about 20 million (now ~$260,000), 3 bedrooms (200m2) of about 25 million (now ~$325k) and 4-bedrooms (250m2) of about 28 million (~$363k), can be fully-furnished for rental purposes, and all are positioned on terraces to give views of the golf course and the (distant) sea.
+They are low-density of about 4 villas on one acre built in Swahili/Arabic design, and membership to the golf club and a private beach club is included.

 A round of golf (18 holes) at Vipingo costs $40 (~ksh3,000) plus caddy fees of $6 (~Ksh500)